 Find out more about this course with Senior Lecturer Dr Charlie Hargood in the BU Webinar Undergraduate Degrees in Games.

-90% of our final year students who study computer games and animation courses agree our staff are good at explaining things, and students who graduated from our Games Programming degree in 2018 gave us an overall stasfation score of 87% in the NSS.
+85% of our final year students who study computer games and animation courses agree our staff are good at explaining things.
 Join us on live chat now to find out more, or register to meet us at an Open Day.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 September 2020, September 2021

 3 years, or 4 years with a minimum 30-week placement